Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 **Legend:**
 - **Review and Test of scripts** - Code created during automation of user story is reviewed both by static code review, and by dynamic review during execution of scenarios agains the environment.
-- **Integration Tests off multiple US** - All Test Cases developed  are executed at once in functional groups (iteration/suites) in order to check potential conflicts
+- **Integration Tests of multiple US** - All Test Cases developed are executed at once in functional groups (iteration/suites) in order to check potential conflicts

 **Steps:**
 1. Test Team designates user stories for automation, distrtibutes it within team.